690 Van Ness Avenue

 Pastry Chef-Owner, B. Patissiere

-San Francisco Cooking School is committed to building an anchored institution for culinary arts education in San Francisco that reflects the global influence and on-going conversation of California Cuisine.
+San Francisco Cooking School is an anchored institution for culinary and pastry arts education in San Francisco that reflects the global influence and on-going conversation of California Cuisine.

-At the core of San Francisco Cooking School is a rigorous career-training Certificate Program designed to prepare aspiring food professionals to jump-start their culinary careers after six intense months (or ten if enrolled in the part-time program).
+At the core of San Francisco Cooking School is a rigorous career-training Certificate Program designed to prepare aspiring food professionals to jump-start their culinary and pastry careers after six intense months (or twelve if enrolled in the part-time program).
 Certificate Programs are offered in both Culinary and Pastry Arts.

 SFCS offers an attentive private school experience with no more than 14 students enrolled at a time.
 The state-of-the art kitchen is the classroom where students learn and cook in a fast-paced environment, just like a restaurant.
 The Program takes full advantage of the “campus” San Francisco has to offer by immersing the students into the food community with teaching field trips to farms, kitchens, and artisan producers, and culminates with an highly managed externship placement.

 In addition to career training in culinary arts, SFCS offers the largest program of hands-on recreational cooking classes in the Bay Area.
 Our 5,200 sq ft. facility functions as a vibrant culinary center for book signings, chef dinners, celebrity demonstrations, and private cooking parties.